 We examine the impact of explicitly incorporating a measure of debt capacity in recent tests of competing theories of capital structure.
-Our main results are first, that internally generated funds appear to be the preferred source of financing for all firms.
-Second, if external funds are required, in the absence of debt capacity concerns, debt appears to be preferred to equity.
+Our main results are that if external funds are required, in the absence of debt capacity concerns, debt appears to be preferred to equity.
 Concerns over debt capacity largely explain the use of new external equity financing by publicly traded firms.
-Third, we provide evidence that profitable, low leverage firms with minimal transactions costs for issuing new securities appear to stockpile debt capacity.
-This evidence, while consistent with the pecking order, is difficult to reconcile with the tradeoff theory.
 Finally, we present evidence that reconciles the frequent equity issues by small, high-growth firms with the pecking order.
-After accounting for debt capacity, the pecking order appears to be a good description of financing behavior for a large sample of firms over a long time period.
+After accounting for debt capacity, the pecking order appears to be a good description of financing behavior for a large sample of firms examined over an extended time period.